 The Most Important Question To Ask Yourself After A Breakup

-Last night I sat in my kitchen nook and cried.
-It’s been almost 11 months since my breakup and as part of my healing I’m writing a book about my journey through that pain.
-I cried because writing about my grief again is bringing up some ancient pain that still needs to be cradled with love.
+It’s been almost 11 months since my breakup, and last night I sat in my kitchen and cried.
+As part of my healing I’m writing a book about my journey through that pain.
+I cried because writing about my grief again is bringing up some old pain that still needs to be cradled with love.

 So I do that.